Evorra/glue-local/README.md

 - Follow the instratructions in https://github.com/alrouen/local-aws-glue-v3-zeppelin.
 - Use the provided python script to zip Glue distribution and save it in one of your s3 bucket.
 - From there download the zip, store it in a zip folder, translate it into a tgz archive preserving ./opt/amazon as root folder.
 - Use the ./build.sh script.
+- I added support for Jupyter notebooks in this image, launch the container with the command `jupyter-lab --allow-root --no-browser --ip=0.0.0.0` and connect to the service with the URL displayed in the terminal